arnaldo31/concerts-scraper/README.md

 - JSON

 ## Libraries Used
-- `beautifulsoup4`  a library library used for web scraping.
+- `beautifulsoup4`  a library used for web scraping.
 - `lxml` a library used for processing XML and HTML documents.
 - `requests` a library used to send HTTP requests.